Dobefu/DLiteScript/docs/content/docs/standard-library/strings/endsWith.md

 +++
 title = 'strings.endsWith'
 linkTitle = 'endsWith'
-description = 'Checks if a string ends with a specific suffix.' weight = 0 draft = false
+description = 'Check if a string ends with a specific suffix.
+Test string endings to validate patterns and file extensions in your code.
+Part of the strings namespace.' weight = 0 draft = false
 +++